Makeroni/BlindColourBot/README.md

 * /start : Starts BlindColourBot
 * /help : Help for BlindColourBot
 * /stop : Stop BlindColourBot
-* /setmydaltonism : Set your daltonism configuratio
+* /setmydaltonism : Set your daltonism configuration
 * /resetmydaltonism : Reset your configuration

 This bot also uses Daltonize project.
 Big thank you for this wonderful tool:heartbeat::